markusressel/fan2go/README.md

 #### Sensors

-Under `sensors:` you need to define a list of temperature sensor devices that you want to monitor and use to adjust fan speeds.
+Under `sensors:` you need to define a list of temperature sensor devices that you want to monitor and use to adjust fanspeeds.
 Like with fans, you can find usable devices using `fan2go detect`.

 #### Curves